Enable Numbered Headings on any page

 The default is By level.

-Select the H1 to H6 headings not to number.
+Select the heading levels (H1-H6) not to number.
 The ones you select will always stay the same as the original text, meaning they will be ignored by Numbered Headings:

-By search terms is used to not numbering heading that contain specific terms.
+By search terms is used to not number headings that contain specific terms.